We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - stomach cramps

-Milk of magnesia also carries more serious side effects.
-People who experience any of the following should stop using the medicine straight away and seek medical attention:
+Milk of magnesia also carries the risk of more serious side effects.
+People who experience any of the following should stop using the medication and seek medical attention:

 - rectal bleeding